luizbgomide/sovereign/rules.md

 | 3           | 4          | 6                   |
 | 4           | 5          | 9                   |

-They can also spend their Advancement Points to improve their [Attribute](#attributes) scores by 1, recalculating their [Attribute Modifier](#attribute-modifiers) each time.
+Characters may also spend Advancement Points to improve their [Attribute](#attributes) scores by 1, recalculating their [Attribute Modifier](#attribute-modifiers) as needed:

 | Advancement | Point Cost | Min Character Level |
 | ----------- | ---------- | ------------------- |